 The results of my research into ThermoPlus were somewhat surprising.
 We at DietSpotlight did one of our comprehensive reviews, focusing closely on the side effects, ingredients, clinical studies and level of customer service.
 We also looked at dozens of user comments and experiences.
 At last, we summarized all of the facts to give you the info you need.

-Combine ThermoPlus with a proven fat burner such as Leptigen
+to combine ThermoPlus with a proven fat burner such as Leptigen for better results.

 What You Need To Know

 To start, ThermoPlus is a “vitamin and herbal dietary supplement” for women and men.
 The ingredients are thiamine, magnesium stearate, gelatin, niacin, guarana seed extract, rice flour, sage extract and oolong tea extract.
 According to the bottle, this product helps boost metabolism and increase weight-loss.
 To use ThermoPlus, you need to take one capsule each day, 30 minutes prior to a meal.

 ThermoPlus is made by Advocare and it has been available since at least 2011.
 This supplement can be purchased via the company website for $31.95 (90 capsules) and the business has been around since 1993, but read on…

 The first issue we found with ThermoPlus ingredients were complaints.
 “We found a lot of user complaints.
 This is never a good sign.
 Some people even complained of adverse effects like bloating, fatigue and headache, which is concerning,” says our Research Editor.